 Many definitions describe a professional, who can help you develop yourself in various fields.
 They might seem all the same, but there is a difference in the meaning.
 Just to briefly demonstrate the distinction of a few:

-A mentor provides support, advice, and guidance in navigating work situations, shares knowledge, resources, and expertise, gives feedback, and constructive criticism, helps to look at problems from a different perspective and find an appropriate solution.
+- A mentor provides support, advice, and guidance in navigating work situations, shares knowledge, resources, and expertise, gives feedback, and constructive criticism, helps to look at problems from a different perspective, and finds an appropriate solution.
 In general, a mentor is an example to emulate and helps to develop relevant skills for the present project and future career path.

 Problem #2: Where do you find the expert?